The Durrells: Broadcast

 The third series of The Durrells was announced by writer Simon Nye at the BFI and Radio Times Television Festival on 8 April 2017.
 It began filming in May 2017 and aired on ITV in the Northern Hemisphere in the spring of 2018.

 A fourth series was announced by ITV on 22 June 2018, with filming scheduled for later in the year.
 It was transmitted between 8 April and 12 May 2019.
 This has been confirmed as the final series.

+Keely Hawes presented an accompanying documentary for PBS Masterpiece series called The Durrells in Corfu - What the Durrells Did Next, ran 47 mins long.